sait-wbdv/fall-2021/src/takeaways/express/http.md

 : A list of name and value pairs that contain information that a client and server send back and forth to each other.

 Request Header
-: The information a client (a browser) sends to a server to request a file.
-These files can be static such as `index.html`, `main.css` and `logo.jpg`.
-They can also be dynamically generated JSON files such as `customers.json`.
+: The information a client (a browser) sends to a server to request a file or resource.

 Response Header
 : The information that the server sends back to the browser.
-This will include the requested file (usually) and a Response Code telling the client if the request was successful or not.

 Resource
 : The file or information that the browser is requesting.

 Request Endpoint (URL)
 : The "location" or path of a resource on the server.
-This is an actual location in the case of static files but is a virtual location when requesting JSON data.

 HTTP Verb
 : An action that represents what the client would like the server to do with a resource.
-In this course, we will cover `GET` (Read), `POST` (Create), `PUT` (Update) and `DELETE` (Delete, duh).
+Common verbs: `GET`, `POST`, `PUT` and `DELETE`.
 :::

 ## Request/Response Cycle